-13.1 National Occupational Standards - standards for EAs that are approved by the United Kingdom Coordinating Group of National Occupational Standards Boards, as amended from time to time.

-- 13.2 "Customer" shall be understood as including any of the following: - a) A person who commissions an energy assessment. - b) Any seller or landlord on whose behalf an energy assessment is commissioned. - c) Any person acting on behalf of the seller or landlord of a building for whom an energy assessment is produced. - d) The person who receives the Display Energy Certificate (DEC) and Advisory Report following a transfer of ownership or leasing arrangements. - 13.3 A "member" is a person who can, unless suspended or stuck off, lodge Display Energy Certificates (DECs) and Advisory Reports because their membership of a Scheme demonstrates that they have been assessed as meeting the requirements of being a Display Energy Certificate and Advisory Report Energy Assessor.
+- 13.1 National Occupational Standards standards for EAs that are approved by the United Kingdom Coordinating Group of National Occupational Standards Boards, as amended from time to time. - 13.2 "Customer" shall be understood as including any of the following: - a) A person who commissions an energy assessment. - b) Any seller or landlord on whose behalf an energy assessment is commissioned. - c) Any person acting on behalf of the seller or landlord of a building for whom an energy assessment is produced. - d) The person who receives the Energy Performance Certificate (EPC) following a transfer of ownership or leasing arrangements. - 13.3 A "member" is a person who can, unless suspended or struck off, lodge Energy Performance Certificates (EPCs) for non-domestic buildings because their membership of a Scheme demonstrates that they have been assessed as meeting the requirements of being an Energy Assessor.
 A member is an individual who may have one or more registrations with a Scheme, or Schemes.
-For the avoidance of doubt, when Schemes report on membership numbers they shall report on the number of unique individuals rather than the number of registrants. - 13.4 "An Energy assessment" means here the production of Display Energy Certificates (DECs) and / or Advisory Reports for Public buildings.
-Where the phrase "Display Energy Certificates and / or Advisory Reports" is used in the document, its meaning depends on context.
-As examples: - a) If a DEC is produced alone, the meaning of "Display Energy Certificate and / or Advisory Report" is "Display Energy Certificate".
-In this instance if a DEC fails an audit, the requirement is to replace the DEC. - b) If a DEC and Advisory Report are produced together, the meaning of "Display Energy Certificate and / or Advisory Report" is "Display Energy Certificate and Advisory Report". - c) If a DEC and Advisory Report are produced together, and an audit were to pass the DEC but fail the Advisory Report, the requirement would be to amend and lodge the Advisory Report. - 13.5 An Energy Assessor (EA), refers to a person who has membership of a Scheme, and through this can lodge Display Energy Certificates and Advisory Reports.
-In this document Energy Assessor (EA) equates to "Display Energy Certificate and Advisory Report Energy Assessor" (DECEA). - 13.6 A Scheme, or a Scheme operator, is an organisation in receipt of a Letter of Approval on behalf of the Secretary of State for Communities
+For the avoidance of doubt, when Schemes report on membership numbers they shall report on the number of unique individuals who can lodge EPCs for non domestic buildings and not on the number of registrations a Scheme has. - 13.4 "Energy assessment" means here the production of Energy Performance Certificates (EPCs) for Non-Domestic buildings (new and existing) and the accompanying recommendations for the improvement of the energy performance of the building. - 13.5 An Energy Assessor (EA) refers to a person who has membership of a Scheme, and through this can lodge Non Domestic EPCs.
+In this document Energy Assessor equates to "Non Domestic Energy Assessor" (NDEA), and an EPC relates only to EPCs produced for non-domestic buildings (buildings other than dwellings). - 13.6 A Scheme, or a Scheme operator, is an organisation in receipt of a Letter of Approval on behalf of the Secretary of State for Communities and Local Government to operate an Accreditation Scheme (Scheme) for a particular strand of the EPBD. - 13.7 EPBR Strand, the following are strands associated with the EPBR, each of which requires an "Approval Letter": - Energy Performance Certificate (EPC) production for existing dwellings. - Energy Performance Certificate (EPC) production for new dwellings. - Energy Performance Certificate (EPC) production for Non Domestic buildings (for Levels 3, 4 & 5).

-- and Local Government to operate an Accreditation Scheme for a particular strand of the EPBR. - 13.7 EPBR Strand, the following are strands associated with the EPBR, each of which requires an "Approval Letter": - Energy Performance Certificate (EPC) production for existing dwellings. - Energy Performance Certificate (EPC) production for new dwellings. - Energy Performance Certificate (EPC) production for Non Domestic buildings (for Levels 3, 4 & 5). - Display Energy Certificates (DEC), and Advisory Reports for public buildings - Air Conditioning Inspection Reports (ACIR) (for Levels 3 & 4). - 13.8 A Scheme refers to an organisation in receipt of a Letter of Approval on behalf of the Secretary of State for Communities and Local Government to operate an Accreditation Scheme associated with the EPBR. - 13.9 If a Scheme revokes membership, it refers to the instance where it withdraws membership from an individual due to specified breaches in requirements.
+- Display Energy Certificates (DEC), and Advisory Reports for public buildings - Air Conditioning Inspection Reports (ACIR) (for Levels 3 & 4). - 13.8 A Scheme refers to an organisation in receipt of a Letter of Approval on behalf of the Secretary of State for Communities and Local Government to operate an Accreditation Scheme associated with the EPBR. - 13.9 If a Scheme revokes membership, it refers to the instance where it withdraws membership from an individual due to specified breaches in requirements.
 Section 11 relates to limitations associated with the terms "revoked" and "struck off" in the context of the sharing of information between Schemes via the registry.